-This is a sprain to the ankle.
+This is a small break to your shin bone where it meets your ankle.

 Healing:

 This normally takes approximately 6 weeks to heal.

 Smoking will slow down your healing.
 We would advise that you stop smoking while your fracture heals.
 Talk to your GP or go to www.smokefree.nhs.uk for more information.